What trends offer opportunities or pose threats in the European cocoa market?

 Single-origin chocolate

-For instance, retailers have started to offer a wide variety of single-origin private-label chocolates, like the Dutch Albert Heijn's private-label brand Delicata.
+For instance, retailers have started to offer a wide range of single-origin private-label chocolates, like the Dutch Albert Heijn's private-label brand Delicata.
 Delicata offers chocolates from Uganda, Peru, Costa Rica and Tanzania.
 There is also the L'origine du goût chocolate collection from retailer E-Leclerc (France), made from Nicaraguan single-origin cocoa.
-In the UK, Waitrose offers a line of single-origin chocolates from Ecuador, Dominican Republic and Peru under its No. 1 collection.
+In the UK, Waitrose offers a line of single-origin chocolates from Ecuador, the Dominican Republic and Peru under its No. 1 collection.

 Figure 1: Single-origin bars from private label brand Delicata (Netherlands)